-BIB 314J • The "Word" in Biblical Tradition 3 Credits
+BIB 314J • The "Word" in Biblical Tradition 3 Credits.

-"Word" in its creative, redemptive, active, prophetic, and prescriptive significance in the Christian canon.
-Beginning with the concept of "word" in creation through "The Word as Law" and "The Prophetic Word," and ending with emphasis on "The Incarnate Word" and the words of the cross, the preacher, and the sacraments.

-Prerequisites: BIB 101; GES 160 or GES 244; Sophomore standing.
-Offered: Occasionally.
+Use of the term "word" in its creative, redemptive, active, prophetic, and prescriptive significance in the Christian canon.
+Beginning with the concept of "word" in creation; through "The Word as Law" and "The Prophetic Word," and ending with an emphasis on "The Incarnate Word" and the words of the cross, the preacher, and the sacraments.
+Prerequisites: BIB 101; GES 160 or GES 244.
+Sophomore standing.
+Offered.
+Occasionally.

-BIB 315J · God, Evil, and Spiritual Warfare 3 Credits
+BIB 315J · God, Evil, and Spiritual Warfare 3 Credits.